IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 # 34.6 IUA Cross Profile Considerations

 The XUA profile provides equivalent functionality for SOAP based transactions.
-Both profiles, XUA and IUA define a transaction to incorporate a token to transactions accessing protected data.
+Both profiles, XUA and IUA define a transaction to incorporate a token into transactions accessing protected data.
 Both profiles have much in common, but also some remarkable differences:

 - The XUA profile names a transaction to retrieve an SAML 2 assertion for authorization (Get X-User Assertion), but does not specify it in detail, leaving the details to national extensions and project specific implementations.
 In contrast the IUA profiles specifies the analog Get Authorization Token [ITI-71] for OAuth 2.1 compliant access token.